zcsd/Vision_Inspection/README.md

 - Use default compiler, wait configuration to be finished.
 - Click "Projects" in left panel of Qt Creator, change "Build directory" to $HOME/pylon_cv/build, this setting is very important, related to path setting in code.
 - Then build and run the program.
-- NOTE: It need longer time for first time using, program need to download model from internet.
+- NOTE: It need longer time for first time using, program need to download keras model from internet.
 You may need to change .pro setting file for some library upgrade.

 *15 Jan 2019*